This is not the summer we had hoped or planned for.

 79. Play Rose and Thorn at dinner: Each person says what was good about the day (the rose) and what wasn’t (the thorn).
 Everyone gets to share without interruption, and the thorn doesn’t need to be fixed.

 80. Sing together: Since singing in large groups is actually a risky activity at the moment, we can pretty much only sing safely with the ones in our quarantine pack.
-There is karaoke, singing in rounds, singing in harmony and just hanging with the Beatles classics.
+There’s karaoke, singing in rounds, singing in harmony and just hanging with the Beatles classics.
 Sing with the ones you’re with!

 83. Pillow fight: Clear all the breakables and sharp edges and have a massive pillow fight.
 Perhaps after building a fort.

 84. Have a s’mores night outside: Chocolate, graham crackers and marshmallows are a perfect combination, and you don’t need a fire pit to set a marshmallow on fire.
-(Just remember, safety first.)

 87. Go to the drive-in: If you have a drive-in in your town, head there.
 What’s old is cool again.

 88. Glow-in-the-dark treasure hunt: Try a nighttime treasure hunt with glow-in-the-dark items.